Hwasong-13: Reactions from Chinese military expert

 On 1 April 2016, China Central Television aired a 9-minute-long interview with a Chinese military expert on CCTV-4 discussing the 2015 version of Hwasong-13 (KN-14) and North Korea's potential future developments in ICBM technology.
 The Chinese expert estimated that North Korea could have a true ICBM within range of the US mainland between 2021 and 2026 if they can successfully master their Hwasong-10 missile.
 He stated that the technology and theory behind an Intermediate-range ballistic missile is exactly the same as an ICBM, except that an ICBM involves more stage separation in order for the missile to have a longer range.
 North Korea has successfully demonstrated their stage separation technology in two satellite launches: the Kwangmyŏngsŏng-3 Unit 2 in 2012, and Kwangmyŏngsŏng-4 in 2016.
 However, the expert noted two weakness of North Korea's missile development program.
 One is that the North Korean missiles are based on older missile designs.
 Since North Korea has conducted only minimal flight tests (compared to other countries with active missile development programs), flaws in these older designs have continued into new missile development.
 The other aspect is that all of North Korea's ballistic missiles except the Hwasong-11 (KN-02, at the time of the interview) were liquid fueled, and therefore the preparation, fueling, and launch takes hours.
 This amount of time would give enemies—such as the United States or South Korea—time to conduct airstrikes and destroy the missiles before they could be launched.
 North Korea may also be studying Soviet encapsulation techniques such as those used in the Soviet's UR-100 ICBM, where each missile comes pre-fueled in a maintenance-free capsule with a mean time between overhauls of several years and a preparation time before launch reduced to minutes.
 This appears to have been proven with the successful test launches of the Pukguksong-2 solid-fueled ballistic missile, in both land (Pukguksong-2) and submarine launched (Pukguksong-1) variants in 2017.

 Project cancellation

 In an interview for Difesa Online, a military-focused website, on 27 November 2017, German analyst Norbert Brügge claimed that Hwasong-13, along with Hwasong-10, was likely cancelled due to unresolved engine problems.
 Several days later, on 2 December 2017, it was reported that the Hwasong-13 project was discontinued because of the engine's fuel injection time and output issues.
-The Hwasong-13 development team was sent to assist development of the Hwasong-12, -14 and -15 missiles.
+The Hwasong-13 development team was sent to assist development of the Hwasong-12, Hwasong-14 and Hwasong-15 missiles.
+It is not known whether Hwasong-13 variants entered service prior to its cancellation.

-Despite the uncertain functionality, the two versions of Hwasong-13 appear to contribute to the developments of Hwasong-14 and Hwasong-15, both had their first successful test in 2017.
+Despite the uncertain functionality, both Hwasong-13 variants appear to contribute to the developments of Hwasong-14 and Hwasong-15, both had their first successful test in 2017.